granolamatt/SparkFun_LSM303C_6_DOF_IMU_Breakout_Arduino_Library/README.md

 [*LSM303C Breakout (BOB-13303)*](https://www.sparkfun.com/products/13303)

-This is an arduino IDE library to control the LSM303C.
-It can be configured to use I<sup>2</sup>C or half-duplex SPI.
+This is my fork of the arduino IDE library [Sparkfun LSM303C Library](https://github.com/sparkfun/SparkFun_LSM303C_6_DOF_IMU_Breakout_Arduino_Library)  to control the LSM303C using a Raspberry PI.
+It only uses I2C at the moment.

-This has been tested with Arduino Pro Mini.
+The examples directory still contains examples for Arduino.
+The example I use is in src under main.c.
+To compile the code first load the libi2c-dev on the raspberry pi.
+Do not forget to edit /boot/config.txt and load the modules.

+This is a link I followed to enable [I2C on the  Raspberry PI](http://ozzmaker.com/i2c/).
+Then run the compile script and if all goes well you can run the main.
+Thanks to SparkFun for providing the initial arduino library.

 Repository Contents
 -------------------